RasaHQ/rasa/docs/migrate-from/microsoft-luis-to-rasa.rst

 This guide shows you how to migrate your application built with Microsoft LUIS to Rasa.
 Here are a few reasons why we see developers switching:

-* **Faster**: Runs locally - no https requests and server round trips required
+* **Faster**: Runs locally - no http requests and server round trips required
 * **Customizable**: Tune models and get higher accuracy with your data set
-* **Open source**: No risk of vendor lock-in - the Rasa Stack comes with an Apache 2.0 licence and you can use it in commercial projects
+* **Open source**: No risk of vendor lock-in - Rasa is under the Apache 2.0 licence and you can use it in commercial projects

 .. raw:: html